-Having cancer can affect your relationships with family, friends and colleagues.
+Having lung cancer may affect the relationships with your family, friends and colleagues.
 This may be because cancer is stressful, tiring and upsetting, or as a result of more positive changes to your values, priorities, or outlook on life.

 Give yourself time to adjust to what’s happening, and do the same for others.
 People may deal with the cancer in different ways – for example by being overly positive, playing down fears, or keeping a distance.
 It may be helpful to discuss your feelings with each other.